Are All Dogs Trainable: What You Need to Know

 At some point, every dog owner wonders: are all dogs trainable?
 The short answer to that question is “yes,” but there’s much more you need to know before determining if your dog can be trained and, more importantly, the best method for preparing them.

 The Dan Gentile Dog Training Center understands that all dogs learn differently.
-Their dog training services in Howell Township, NJ focus on customized canine education, considering your dog’s breed, personality, and unique skills as we craft a program to train your dog.
+Our dog training services in Howell Township, NJ focus on customized canine education, considering your dog’s breed, personality, and unique skills as we craft a program to train your dog.

 Read on to learn more about how dogs learn and what dog breeds may be more difficult to train (though not impossible).